 - Grilled meats, especially steak and chorizo sausage.

 - Any type of chicken or pork dishes.

 - Mild vegetables, like potatoes or corn.

 What tools do you need to make compound butter?

-- A mesh strainer – For removing excess liquid and rinsing the butter.
+- Mesh strainer – For removing excess liquid and rinsing the butter.

-- A lint free cloth or a cheesecloth – For squeezing out any extra moisture from the butter.
+- Lint-free cloth or a cheesecloth – For squeezing out any extra moisture from the butter.